 In 1896, the National Fire Protection Association (NFPA) was established to eliminate “death, injury, property and economic loss due to fire, electrical and related hazards.”
-The NFPA provides over 300 codes and standards tailored to “minimize the risk and effects of fire by establishing criteria for building, processing, design, service, and installation around the world.”
+The NFPA provides over 300 codes and standards tailored to “minimize the risk and effects of fire by establishing criteria for building, processing, design, service, and installation around the world”, including NFPA 921.

 Today, the NFPA remains widely acknowledged and followed by professional fire investigators and state and federal courts throughout the US and in some cases, internationally.
-As a result, and so as not to be precluded from offering necessary evidence and testimony in litigation, it is imperative that your professional fire investigator is well versed in the NFPA 921 guidelines and procedures and can attest that their investigation was done in accordance with the guide.
+As a result, and so as not to be precluded from offering necessary evidence and testimony in litigation, it is imperative that your professional fire investigator is proficient in the NFPA 921 guidelines and procedures and can attest that their investigation was done in accordance with the guide.
 For this and other questions, be sure to contact one of our subrogation lawyers.